-Bank of mum and dad 'feels the pinch'
+Bank of Mum and Dad 'feels the pinch'

 Despite the smaller sums being loaned, L&G said the so-called Bank of Mum and Dad was still "a prime mover" in the UK housing market.

-"My parents had put aside money to gift me"
+'My parents had put aside money to gift me'

 Francesca Hunt, from London, was given between £20,000 and £30,000 (she does not want to say the exact amount) by her parents last year to help her buy a house.